The Lord of the Rings: Rise to War Accessibility Report

 Costs: Free.
 Season pass and in-game 'loot box' purchases

-We've documented 3 accessibility features for Difficulty in The Lord of the Rings: Rise to War which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in The Lord of the Rings: Rise to War which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.